International Swaminarayan Satsang Organisation: Gurukul

-Religious camps
+Summer Camps

 Summer camps concentrating on religious teachings in a religious atmosphere in the presence of Acharya Shree Koshalendraprasadji Maharaj & saints.
 These camps take place annually in the UK and United States, where hundreds of youth have been inspired into a religious life.

-Religious publications
+Publications

 Audio cassettes (Kirtan and Katha), video cassettes (Utsavs and documentaries) and scriptural books (Vachanamrit, Shikshapatri, Satsangi Jeevan, Puranas, etc.)

 ISSO-Seva

 In 2001 ISSO Seva was established.
 It is an independent running charity under the Swaminarayan Sampraday to give a helping hand to mankind, to help the homeless and needy as well as making awareness about the modern day diseases and infections.
 It provides relief for when a natural disaster strikes worldwide.
 The charity is run by professionals and volunteers of the Swaminarayan temples and centres.

 Humanitarian relief has been accorded a privileged place in the Sampraday's social philosophy.
 All temples have been instrumental in raising awareness of the plight of people in numerous disasters; 1993 Latur earthquake, 1999 Odisha cyclone, and 2001 Gujarat earthquake, etc. in recent times via the Swaminarayan Temples in India.